-Name(s): Grade: Teacher the Site/Client Form and your sketches wi u'd like - this is the time to finalize your plan for your model.
-This form, in addition to ill build the groundwork for your model.
-The next time your class meets for Design LAB, as for your model to your peers.
-This is your chance to change or refine your ideas if past forms if they need to be updated.
-ORGANIZING & DESIGNING: Descri for each. be your play space in each of the following areas.
-If needed, use a separate piece of paper SIZE: What dimensions does your play sp ace need to be?
-(Think: width, length, height) SHAPE: What shape will your play space be?
+Name(s): Grade: Teacher

+Refine your ideas or switch them up if you'd like - this is the time to finalize your plan for your model.
+This form, in addition to the Site/Client Form & the Sustainable Building Design Ideas form, and your food space sketches will build the groundwork for your model.
+The next time your class meets for Design LAB, use these documents to present your ideas for your model to your peers.
+This is your chance to change or refine your ideas if needed.
+Feel free to go back and change past forms if they need to be updated.

+Give your food space a name: What food(s) will your space focus on?
+ORGANIZING &amp; DESIGNING Describe your food space in each of the following areas.
+If needed, use a separate piece of paper for each.
+SIZE: What dimensions does your food space need to be?
+(Think: width, length, height) SHAPE: What shape will your food space be?
 How will that shape best suit your client(s) needs?
-LOCATION: Where is your play space? (in doors vs. outdoors; rural vs. urban) ORIENTATION: What direction does your play space face?
+LOCATION: Where is your food space? (indoors vs. outdoors; rural vs. urban) ORIENTATION: What direction does your food space face?
 How does it relate to its surroundings?
-TREATMENT: What will your play space be made of?
-How do those materials impact your play space?
-(Think: aesthetically pleasing, structurally sound, helpful to the environment) What materials would your play space be e made of if it were actually built?
-SITE (How does your play space protect 8 Et work with the natural environment?)
-WATER (Does your play space collect, use e and protect water wisely?)
-ENERGY (Does your play space produce energy?
-Does your play space use energy?
+TREATMENT: What will your food space be made of?
+How do those materials impact your food space?
+(Think: aesthetically pleasing, structurally sound, helpful to the environment) What materials would your food space be made of if it were actually built?
+SITE (How does your food space protect & work with the natural environment?)
+WATER (Does your food space collect, use and protect water wisely?)
+ENERGY (Does your food space produce energy?
+Does your food space use energy?
 How do you conserve energy?)
-MATERIALS & RESOURCES (Are your mar terials, safe, efficient, recycled, recyclable, produced locally?)
-ENVIRONMENTAL QUALITY (How does yo our play space benefit the environment?)
-SUSTAINABILITY (How is your play space going to last for many years?)
-What innovations could be used to make your play space more sustainable?
+MATERIALS & RESOURCES (Are your materials, safe, efficient, recycled, recyclable, produced locally?)
+ENVIRONMENTAL QUALITY (How does your food space benefit the environment?)

+SUSTAINABILITY (How is your food space going to last for many years?) \\\\\

+PEER PRESENTATION

-PEER PRESENTATION: Use the above questions to form a presentation about your project for your class.
+Use the above questions to form a presentation about your project for your class.
 This can be verbal, use a Powerpoint, or even use an image board to relate your ideas to your classmates.